EvictionLab/eviction-lab-website/content/eviction-tracking/cleveland-oh.md

 ---
 {{< report_intro id="39035" data="/uploads/table.csv" >}}

 While the state of Ohio did not institute a general eviction moratorium, the Cleveland Municipal Housing Court halted the processing of non-emergency eviction filings on March 16, 2020.
-This policy reduced filings to near zero until its expiration on June 15, 2020, after which filings increased.<sup>1</sup>
+This policy reduced filings to near zero until its expiration on June 15, 2020, after which filings increased.

 More detail on eviction protections in Ohio can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/oh/).

-1. The city of Cleveland’s eviction filings are currently unavailable due to a change in online court records.

 [](https://twitter.com/intent/tweet?url=https%3A%2F%2Fstaging--eviction-lab.netlify.app%2Feviction-tracking%2Fkansas-city-mo%2F)